damoeb/rss-proxy/README.md

 ## Running RSS-Proxy from source

 For local development you need [node 12+](https://nodejs.org/en/).
-THen follow these steps:
+Then follow these steps:

 - Install all npm dependencies
 ```